HeidelTime/heideltime/doc/readme.txt

   In EMNLP: Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing.
 Pages 541-547, Lisbon, Portugal, September 17-21, 2015.
 ACL.

-Starting with version 2.2, HeidelTime (UIMA version) can be used for temponym tagging.
+Starting with version 2.2, HeidelTime can be used for temponym tagging.
 If you use HeidelTime as a temponym tagger, please cite the following paper:
   Erdal Kuzey, Jannik Strötgen, Vinay Setty, and Gerhard Weikum:
   Temponym Tagging: Temporal Scopes for Textual Phrases.